UK PM Boris Johnson dares opposition to vote no-confidence | DW | 25.09.2019

 In response Jeremy Corbyn, leader of the opposition, called on the the UK's PM to resign.
 He stated he would only hold a general election if the PM is able to get an extension on the Brexit-leave date.

-The mammoth session was convened in the morning by House of Commons Speaker John Bercow, who had earlier called Prime Minister Boris Johnson's suspension a "constitutional outrage."
+The mammoth session ran for over eight hours.
+It was convened in the morning by House of Commons Speaker John Bercow, who had earlier called Prime Minister Boris Johnson's suspension a "constitutional outrage."

+Use of appropriate language was a further theme of the debate.
+Caroline Lucas, leader of the Green Party accused the PM of "whipping up populist language" and Bercow reminded the parliament to be aware of their language due to MPs on both sides of the Brexit debate receiving death threats.

 Is British Parliament dead?